Lonewolf-Information-systems/dxbuild/README.md

 ## Usage

 ~~~
+% make        # build go binaries
-% make docker
+% make docker # build all builder docker containers
 ~~~

-This will create all builder images that you can use in your Dockerfiles.
+We don't upload anything to the docker hub as we want to keep these local and just inherit from.

 I.e. this is how you can use them: